maniselvaraj/domain-driven-design-cheat-sheets/online_photo_store.md

     - **Integration:** Support queries Order, Fulfillment, Delivery for issue resolution
     - **Rationale:** Support needs read access across contexts for troubleshooting

+### Visual Context Map

+For a comprehensive visual representation of all bounded contexts, their domain objects, relationships, and integration patterns, see the [Visual Context Map](context_map.md).

 ---

 ## Key Design Decisions & Rationale